FrancescoFabiano/EFP/README.md

 - [ ] *OBDDs*

 ## The situation:
-- We have PG-EFP, an epistemic forward planner based on Kripke structure that also uses epistemic planning ghraph
+- We have PG-EFP, an epistemic forward planner based on Kripke structure that also uses epistemic planning graph.

 ## Future works
 - Encode the concept of possibility;